dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/scaling-aspnet-apps/scaling-aspnet-apps.md

 #### Create the key vault key

-Next you need to create a secret key to protect the data in the blob storage account.
+Create a secret key to protect the data in the blob storage account.

 1. On the main key vault overview page, select **Keys** from the left navigation.
 1. On the **Create a key** page, select **+ Generate/Import** to open the **Create a key** flyout menu.